-You are being asked to vote on two proposals:
+You are being asked to vote on five proposals:

-- the election of Dr. Vincent Ossipow and Mr. Jan Van den Bossche as Class III Directors to hold office until our 2023 annual meeting of stockholders and until their successors are duly elected and qualified; and - the ratification of the appointment of Baker Tilly as our independent registered public accounting firm for our fiscal year ending December 31, 2020.
+- the election of Dr. Daniel Vitt and Dr. Duane Nash as Class I Directors to hold office until our 2024 annual meeting of stockholders and until their successors are duly elected and qualified; - the approval, by non-binding advisory vote, of the resolution approving named executive officer compensation (the "Say on Pay Proposal"); - the approval, by non-binding advisory vote, of the frequency of future non-binding advisory votes on resolutions approving future named executive officer compensation ("Say When on Pay Proposal"); - the approval of our 2021 Employee Stock Purchase Plan; and - the ratification of the appointment of Baker Tilly as our independent registered public accounting firm for our fiscal year ending December 31, 2021.